Utagai/charm-community/README.md

 If you think your project is better suited as a standalone library, then you can make a [new discussion][new-discussion].
 From there, the community will leave feedback and help get your project added to the charm-community organization.

-### How can I get my plugin/exertion added?
+### How can I get my plugin/extension added?

-If you have an awesome neovim plugin or a cool VSCode exertion, then you can make a [new discussion][new-discussion].
+If you have an awesome neovim plugin or a cool VSCode extension, then you can make a [new discussion][new-discussion].
 From there, the community will leave feedback and help get your project added to the charm-community organization.

 ### But what if I don't want to transfer ownership?